mc776/HideousDestructor/hd_manual.md

   During a level, however: ensure you have at least 4 loose 4.26mm rounds (for the primers and powder), brass, and bullets on your person (not backpack), then hold Use and hit Unload.
 Stand back at least 4 feet as the method is not perfect.
 Grabbing the device back will stop the process.
 You can make up to seven at a time.

+* **Ion-Jet Light Infantry Atmospheric Landing Craft**

+  GZDoom actor name: `HDJetpack`
+  Loadout code: `jet`

+  Many missions require a drop into hostile territory that a larger craft may not be able to reach and a parachute may be impractical.
+For some of these stealth may be optional, or at least deferred.

+  Press Fire to thrust upwards, Altfire to thrust upwards and slightly forwards.
+Firemode turns off and on to save battery or warm up for a quick deployment.

 * **Relic of the Ancients**

   GZDoom actor name: `SquadSummoner`